canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 juju integrate cos-configuration-k8s grafana
 ```

-Once deployed and integrated, we can check the status of the juju model with the command `juju status --relations`, which should be similar to the following:
+Once deployed and integrated, we can check the status of the Juju model with the command `juju status --relations`, which should be similar to the following:

 ```
 Model  Controller  Cloud/Region        Version  SLA          Timestamp